The Clear Edge

 • Damian intervenes only if metrics drop >10%

-Result: Zero clients lost due to performance drop.
-One client saw 8% improvement in CPA during Marcus’s first month (Marcus caught the optimization Damian had missed).
+• One client saw 8% improvement in CPA in Marcus’s first month (Marcus caught the optimization Damian had missed).

-The Documentation That Made It Work:
+The Documentation That Made It Work

 Without Month 7’s documentation, delegation would have failed.
 Marcus needed: